This Frequently Asked Question list covers the watching of streamed On Demand or Live Stream content from our system.

 The timezone is displayed in the timezone of the organiser.

-For south eastern Australian states this is AEST +10:00 (Sydney, Melbourne, Canberra)
+Queer Screen is based in Sydney AEST +10:00 (Sydney, Melbourne, Canberra)

 - Sometimes the video may not appear to start for a while as it requires buffering a certain amount of content.
 Be patient, it should be less than a minute in most cases.